Russian Empire: Origins of causes

-Russia, along with France and Britain, was a member of the Entente in antecedent to World War I; these three powers were formed up in response of Germany's growing diadem, one of the member of the Triple Alliance, besides Austria-Hungary and Italy.
-Previously, Saint Petersburg and Paris, along with London, were calumniators in the Crimean War.
-The relations with Britain were in disquietude from the Great Game in Central Asia until 1907, when both agreed to end the influential war and joined to anti the new rising power of Germany.
+Russia, along with France and Britain, was a member of the Entente in antecedent to World War I; these three powers were formed up in response to Germany's rival Triple Alliance, comprising itself, Austria-Hungary and Italy.
+The relations with Britain were in disquietude from the Great Game in Central Asia until the 1907 Anglo-Russian Convention, when both agreed to settle their differences and joined to oppose the new rising power of Germany.
 Russia and France's relations remained isolated before the 1890s when both sides agreed to ally when peace was threatened.
-France also granted loans for building infrastructure, especially railways.

 The relations between Russia and the Triple Alliance, especially Germany and Austria, were like those of the League of the Three Emperors.
-Russia's relations with Germany were deteriorating, and tensions over the Eastern question had reached a breaking point with Austria.
-In 1910, relations between Saint Petersburg and Vienna were tense during the Balkan War.
+Russia's relations with Germany were deteriorating, and tensions over the Eastern question had reached a breaking point with Austria-Hungary.
+The 1908 Bosnian Crisis had nearly led to war and in 1912–13 relations between Saint Petersburg and Vienna were tense during the Balkan Wars.

 The assassination of the Austro-Hungarian heir, Archduke Franz Ferdinand, raised Europe's tensions, which led to the confrontation between Austria and Russia.
-Serbia rejected an Austrian ultimatum that demanded an obligation for the heir's death, and Austria cut all diplomatic ties and declared war on 28 July 1914.
-Russia averted Serbia because it being a compeer Slavic state, and two days later, Emperor Nicholas II ordered the mobilisation to bestow the loyalty to the Orthodox Church, not just for a similar slavic nation.
-Elicit in Germany demanded an ultimatum to abandon the congeries about its troops, which led to in a status of war four days later.
+Serbia rejected an Austrian ultimatum that demanded an obligation for the heir's death, and Austria-Hungary cut all diplomatic ties and declared war on 28 July 1914.
+Russia supported Serbia because it was a fellow Slavic state, and two days later, Emperor Nicholas II ordered a mobilization to attempt to force Austria-Hungary to back down.

 Declaration of War

-As a result of Vienna's declaration of war on Serbia, Nicholas II ordered the mobilisation of 4.9 million men.
-Germany, the Austria's ally, saw the call to arms as a threat; when Russia mustered its troops, Germany affirmed the state of "imminent danger of War", followed by the declaration of war on 1 August 1914.
-The Russians were imbued with patriotic earnestness and Germanophobia sentiment, including the name of the capital, Saint Petersburg, which sounded too German for the sake of words Sankt- and -burg; and was thus renamed to Petrograd for more Russianised.
+As a result of Austria-Hungary's declaration of war on Serbia, Nicholas II ordered the mobilization of 4.9 million soldiers.
+Germany, Austria-Hungary's ally, saw the call to arms as a threat, and declared war on 1 August 1914, and the Austro-Hungarian Empire followed suit by declaring war of Russia on 6 August.
+The Russians were imbued with patriotic earnestness and Germanophobic sentiment, including the name of the capital, Saint Petersburg, which sounded too German and was renamed Petrograd.

-The Russian ingress of the First World War was followed by France, which both colleagued in 1892, and feared the rise of Germany as the new power. prompted Berlin to devise the Schlieffen Plan, which first eliminated France via nonaligned Belgium before moving east to inflict on Russia, whose massive army was much slower to mobilise.
+The Russian entry into the First World War was followed by France.
+The German General Staff had devised the Schlieffen Plan, which first eliminated France via nonaligned Belgium before moving east to attack Russia, whose massive army was much slower to mobilize.